Setting up applications in Raygun for optimal error monitoringPosted Jul 21, 2022 | 4 min. (677 words)

-Well, each application you create in Raygun has a unique and separate API key, and it is the API key that tells Raygun where to send the error report when we receive it.
-Essentially your API key provides a way to group errors into containers, an easy way to organise and sort them.
-Your very own filing system for your errors to be stored under.
+Each application you create in Raygun has a unique and separate API key.
+It’s this API key that tells Raygun where to send the error report when we receive it.
+Essentially, your API key provides a way to group errors into containers, and organize and sort them, like a filing system for your errors.

 Add applications in Raygun for each language and platform

 Now, if you really wanted to have one Raygun application monitoring your entire stack then you could.
 However, using one Raygun application and one API key means that all errors from your product are contained under the same Raygun application.
 When viewing your Raygun dashboard, you’d see errors from all sorts of languages, platforms, environments and URLs.
 Not very useful, right?
 When looking for the highest priority issues, it’s going to be far better to have things broken down into logical categories and separated from each other.

 What’s the best way to set this up?

 Want to see errors specifically from dev, test and production environments?
 No problem!
 You can do this by creating additional applications and therefore having separate API keys for each environment.
 Adding things like custom properties to error messages on the fly provides a clunky and poor user experience.
 Multiple applications set up to handle environments offers a far better user experience and makes sure everything is kept neat and tidy, while per-application notification rules allow you to be notified by environment (like production, when things are affecting your users!).
 Separate applications can also be viewed on your custom dashboard/s.

 If different teams in your org are tasked with looking after specific parts of a large website, use separate API keys for each section of your site, reporting errors into separate Raygun applications that the relevant team can monitor.